 Starting from the River Road parking area the Appalachian Trail (AT) passes through the open Ottauquechee River floodplain across 900 feet of boardwalk built by the Green Mountain Club.
-The trail than ascends to the falls viewing platform via an accessible switchback and spur trail built by the Vermont Youth Conservation Corps.
+The trail then ascends to the falls viewing platform via an accessible switchback and spur trail built by the Vermont Youth Conservation Corps.
 From here, the AT continues its ascent through northern hardwood forest to Thundering Brook Road where a small parking lot can be found.

-Thundering Falls provides the first universal accessible portion of the Appalachian Trail in Vermont with wheelchair accessible parking on River Road in Killington.
+Thundering Falls provides the first universal accessible portion of the Appalachian Trail in Vermont with wheelchair-accessible parking on River Road in Killington.

 From the trailhead immediately alongside Route 4 at the top of Shrewsbury Pass, the trail ascends quickly alongside the road (some road noise can be heard in the initial portions of the trail).
 The trail curves up to a wooded summit and requires a brief ten-minute mild descent down to the rock cliff vista that is Deer’s Leap.
 Exceptional views can be had generally to the south, very well worth the hour-long hike to the top.